Our Co-Leadership Team

 Derrick is a member of the Eastern Pequot Tribal Nation working with the Alliance to create strong relationships within the community.

-Shubham Nandiwale, Member of the Board of Directors
+Shubham Nandiwale, Co-Leadership Board of Directors

 Shubham Nandiwale, a sophomore at Marine Science Magnet High School (MSMHS) and active Student Ambassador, demonstrates strong leadership qualities by actively supporting his peers and the school community.
 Passionate about marine science and environmental conservation, he has delved into critical issues like water quality, sustainability, and ecosystem protection through his involvement with Project Oceanology.
 His participation in the Brilliant Youth Sailing program further honed his teamwork abilities and deepened his connection to the ocean.
 Beyond his environmental pursuits, Shubham volunteers at his local hospital, showcasing his compassion and dedication to service.
 He also enjoys capturing the beauty of the natural world through photography and applying his skills in robotics as a member of the Fitch High School robotics team.
 Combining his interests in science, leadership, and community engagement, Shubham aspires to create a positive impact on both people's lives and the environment.